 When I look at this beautiful path I think about the journey of life.
 If our time here on earth were only as simple and easy as walking down a trail like this.
 We have had our share of trials and we never know what is ahead of us, but we can be sure that no matter what may come our way there is VICTORY in Jesus!
 Amen!
 The words on this picture are from that old hymn that says’s, “He loved me before I knew Him and all my love is due Him.”
 How wonderful to have the opportunity to experience the grace and mercy of God!
 What a blessing it is to know Jesus and have a personal relationship with Him!

-Below, is a photo that was taken in 2017 of Ed Davidson and Frank Carter.
-Ed is 83 and Frank is 88 and they still work hard every day.
+Below, is a photo that was taken in the spring of 2017.
+This is Ed Davidson and Frank Carter.
+Ed is 84 and Frank is 89 and they still work hard every day.
 They own a monument company here in town and continue to do all the labor just like it was done in the old days – by hand!
 Cheryl and I wanted them to do our personal headstone and I stop in and visit with them occasionally.
-I am fascinated at their talent as they are truly artists and to be honest, I simply enjoy watching and talking with them.
+I am fascinated by their talent as they are truly artists and to be honest, I simply enjoy watching and talking with them.
 This is a craft that will soon be extinct because computers and machines now do all the layout and engraving.
 I am grateful to know them as they are young at heart and really enjoy doing what they love.

-This is Samson, our 5-year-old French bulldog.
-He is amazing and we love him very much.
-He is such a lap dog and always wants to be wherever you are.
-His favorite hobby is sleeping and he snores like an old man.
-A face that only a mother could love!
+This was Samson, our 5-year-old French bulldog.
+He was amazing and we loved him very much.
+He was such a lap dog and always wants to be wherever you are.
+He slept with us every night and he snored like an old man.
+He had a face that only a mother could love!
+Sadly, we came home this summer (2017) and found him lying on the floor.
+We thought he was asleep but he had passed away from an unknown problem.
+He was only five years old but we will never forget our dear friend who was more like our child.

 These are a group of sweet ladies that love to sing the old hymns and are really active when it comes to participating in the Bible teachings.
 I had the opportunity to sit and talk with a very nice lady today and she was telling me about some health issues she was having.
 I assured her the doctors were making some good decisions and prayed with her.
 She was appreciative and said she was very happy that I was there.